IowaDave/pxt-constants/README.md

 Figure 1<br>
 The JavaScript window with an example declaring a constant</h5>

-<em>Dear Experts: Yes, we know about Math.PI.
+<p><em>Dear Experts: Yes, we know about Math.PI.
 It will be used later in the article.
-Please kindly remember this article is about user-defined constant blocks.</em>
+Please kindly remember this article is about user-defined constant blocks.</em></p>

 <p>&ldquo;What is the problem?&rdquo; you might protest. &ldquo;I just declared and used a constant with JavaScript in MakeCode!&rdquo;</p>